John Lewis Gidoin

 In May 1779 Gidoin was detached from Portsmouth in command of a small frigate squadron to protect the Channel Islands from a French threat, rendezvousing with the Experiment 50, Captain Sir James Wallace, who defeated a French squadron in Cancale Bay on 13 May.

 Transferring to the Torbay 74 which had began recommissioning in December 1779, he arrived in the Leeward Islands during July 1780 and was present at the occupation of St. Eustatius from 3 February 1781, and in the Battle of Fort Royal off Martinique on 29 April when his command was badly damaged.
 After repairs at Jamaica the Torbay sailed for North America but did not arrive in time to participate in the Battle of the Chesapeake on 5 September.
 Continuing in the Torbay, Gidoin fought at the Battle of St. Kitts on 25-26 January 1782 but did not suffer any casualties, and at the Battle of the Saintes on 12 April 1782, where she lost ten men killed and twenty-five wounded and helped bring about the surrender of the French flagship.

 On 17 October 1782 he was in company with the London 98, Captain James Kempthorne, when they fell in with the French Scipion 74 and Sibylle 40 off San Domingo.
 The London was faster in the chase and brought the Frenchmen to action at long-range, eventually going yardarm to yardarm with the Scipion.
-The French sail of the line then managed to rake the London which fell across the Torbay, preventing her from getting to close action.
-The Scipion was able to make good her escape but sank in Samana Bay after striking a rock the next morning.
+The French sail of the line then managed to rake the London and make good her escape but she sank in Samana Bay after striking a rock the next day.

 Gidoin was promoted rear-admiral on 12 April 1794 and vice-admiral on 1 June 1795.
 He died in the ensuing winter, being buried at St. George s Church, Modbury, Devon on 15 February 1796.